2i2c-org/infrastructure/docs/howto/manage-alerts/index.md

 - A note with the status of this run is left in the PagerDuty incident
 - In addition, if the health check succeeds, the incident is resolved and a message with this status is posted in the `#pagerduty-notifications` Slack channel
 - If the health check fails, then a message, mentioning the channel members, is posted in the `#pagerduty-notifications` Slack channel

+### What to do for alerts for application outages

+When an application is not working as expected, it is classed as a possible application outage.
+Similar to the server start alert above, it's best to investigate these ASAP to validate whether this is an outage or not.
+If it is an outage, follow the incident process as normal.

 #### To resolve the alert:
 1. Check if you can spawn a server on that cluster and hub.
 If not, then is most likely an outage an you must set the P1 priority on this alert and follow the incident response process for outages.